 - Only well-socialized, friendly dogs should go to a dog park.
 If your dog shows signs of aggression or has issues that could make him hostile toward another dog, a dog park is not the right place to go.
 This includes any aggression they may have involving sharing toys or food.

-- Shy or nervous dogs also should not be brought to the park.
+- You should not bring a shy or nervous dog to the park.
 A freighted dog may strike out at another dog due to fear.
 Plus it would not be much fun for the dog if they were afraid to be there.

 - Do not bring your dog if they are in heat.
 Along with the risk of an unplanned litter, nothing starts a fight quicker than a group of male dogs vying for the attention of a female in heat.